Omitting types in logic of metric structures: Forcing and omitting types

 If $p\geq q$ then we say that $q$ \emph{extends} $p$ or that $q$ is \emph{stronger than} $p$.
 By Lemma~\ref{L.CFC} every condition is equivalent to some $p$ such that $\e^p=1$.
-Conditions $p$ and $q$ are \emph{incompatible}, $p\not\bot q$, if no condition extends both $p$~and~$q$.
+Conditions $p$ and $q$ are \emph{incompatible}, $p\perp q$, if no condition extends both $p$~and~$q$.
+Conditions $p$ and $q$ are \emph{compatible}, $p\not\perp q$, if some condition extends both $p$ and $q$.

-In the terminology of \cite{hodges2006building} and \cite{FaGoHaSh:Existentially}, if $\Sigma$ consists of all quantifier-free formulas then $\bbPTS$ is the \emph{Robinson forcing}, also known as \emph{finite forcing}.
+In the terminology of \cite{hodges2006building} and \cite{FaGoHaSh:Existentially}, if $\Sigma$ consists of all quantifier-free formulas then $\bbPTS$ is the \emph{Robinson forcing}, or the \emph{finite forcing}.
 If~$\Sigma$ consists of all formulas, then $\bbPTS$ is the \emph{infinite forcing}.
 In the latter case, we shall write $\bbPT$ for $\bbPTS$.